-Don't have a project timesheet system
+Option 2: Don't implement a project timesheet system

 Some organizations handle the dilemma by simply giving up.
 It's too complicated a problem to solve and for some organizations, if they don't have an explainable solution, they simply won't implement any.
 Payroll has other methods of taking care of paychecks, particularly if most employees are salaried.
 Project managers simply do without budget vs. actual reporting and variance reporting and update their projects without the actual effort per task being tracked.
+Human Resources tracks vacation with a big spreadsheet and a lot of manual intervention.

-Don't do activity-based-costing (It's too hard)
+Option 3: Don't do activity-based-costing (It's too hard)

-Another method of giving up is simply to abandon activity-based-costing as part of the organizational structure.
+Another method of giving up is to have Finance abandon activity-based-costing as a process.
 Payroll continues with its own system but management of costs on projects is simply not done.
-A surprising number of project management environments simply do not include cost management.
-When asked, project managers say they want to do cost management but cannot get access to actual costs in a format or in time to make the useful.
+It's perhaps not surprising to find a surprising number of project management environments which simply do not include cost management.
+When asked, project managers say they want to do cost management but cannot get access to actual costs in a format or in a timely enough fashion to make the process work.

-Create a customized or manual timesheet system which either:
+Option 4: Write a customized or manual timesheet system which either:

-Bursts the timesheet into Line Item Approvals

-As we've described above, this solution looks elegant in its design but is extremely difficult to implement when the rejection of data is considered.
+Bursts the timesheet into Line Item Approvals As we've described above, this solution looks elegant in its design but is extremely difficult to implement when the rejection of data is considered.

-Route the timesheet into Sequential Approvals

-Just like Line Item Approvals, this method works well when no data is ever rejected but bogs down quickly as soon as there is a break in the approvals.
+❖ Route the timesheet into Sequential Approvals Just like Line Item Approvals, this method works well when no data is ever rejected but bogs down quickly as soon as there is a break in the approvals.